Road to N. Korea's denuclearization is littered with failure - Philly

 2005

-This brought the United States back to the negotiating table with the North and the six-party talks also involving South Korea, China, Japan and Russia began in Beijing in August 2003.
+This brought the United States back to the negotiating table with the North, and six-party talks also involving South Korea, China, Japan and Russia began in Beijing in August 2003.

 After months of fiery negotiations, North Korea accepted a deal in September 2005 to end its nuclear weapons program in exchange for security, economic and energy benefits.

 Disagreements between Washington and Pyongyang over the financial punishment of Banco Delta Asia temporarily derailed the six-nation talks.
-In October 2006, the North went on to conduct its first nuclear test detonation.
+In October 2006, the North went on to conduct its first nuclear test.

 2007

-North Korea agreed to resume the disarmament talks a few weeks after the nuclear test.
-In February 2007, the United States and the four other nations reached an agreement to provide North Korea with an aid package worth about $400 million in return for the North disabling its nuclear facilities and re-allowing international inspectors into the country.
+North Korea agreed to resume the six-nation disarmament talks a few weeks after the nuclear test.
+In February 2007, the United States and the four other countries reached an agreement to provide North Korea with an aid package worth about $400 million in return for the North disabling its nuclear facilities and allowing international inspectors back into the country.

 North Korea demolished the cooling tower at its Nyongbyon reactor site in June 2008.
-But in September, the North declared it will resume reprocessing plutonium, complaining that Washington wasn't fulfilling its promise to remove the country from the U.S. list of state sponsors of terrorism.
+But in September, the North declared that it would resume reprocessing plutonium, complaining that Washington wasn't fulfilling its promise to remove the country from the U.S. list of state sponsors of terrorism.

 The six-nation talks have stalled since then.
 The North conducted its second nuclear test in May 2009, months after Obama took office.